-When learning how to pick a bronzer, the shade of your veins plays a major role.
+When learning how to pick a bronzer, the shade of your veins plays a significant role.
 If your veins appear blue, go ahead with cooler undertones.
 Otherwise, stick to the warmer side.
-If you still cannot decide, stick with natural brown-based colors, and you are good to go.
+If you still cannot decide, stick with natural, brown-based colors, and you are good to go.

 Keeping Up with the Skin Tones

-Every human being is different, so is their skin.
-Your natural skin color has its own way of reflecting off and reacting to light.
+Every human being is different, and so is their skin.
+Your natural skin color has its way of reflecting off and reacting to light.

 People with fair skin tend to be pink under the sun.
-Why should one invest in a bronzer when you have the perfect maiden skin?
-Trust me, nothing is worse than looking ghost pale.
+So why should one invest in a bronzer when you have the perfect maiden skin?
+Trust me; nothing is worse than looking ghost pale.

 Why do we ask you to leave out brown shades?